 Tuscaloosa, Ala. — Nov.
 6, 1993

 Alabama had not lost a game since Sept.
 14, 1991, but its rock, quarterback Jay Barker, was out with a shoulder injury.
-The Tigers were 3-5, but collected four interceptions from the three Crimson Tide quarterbacks who tried to replace Barker.
+The Tigers entered this game with a 3-5 record but collected four interceptions from the three Crimson Tide quarterbacks who tried to replace Barker.
 After a scoreless first half, LSU jumped ahead 14-0 in the third quarter with touchdown runs by Jay Johnson and Robert Toomer.
 Alabama head coach Gene Stallings then put David Palmer, his kick returner and receiver extraordinaire, in at quarterback and he promptly threw a touchdown pass to cut the lead in half.
 LSU kicker Andre Lafleur then made it 17-7 with a field goal.
 Palmer added another touchdown, but that was as close as Alabama got and its streak of 31 consecutive games without a loss came to an end.

 1. Alabama 27, LSU 21 (OT)

 This game marked Alabama head coach Nick Saban’s first visit to Death Valley since leaving LSU in 2004.
 The Crimson Tide were 9-0 and ranked No. 1, while LSU was the defending national champion.
 After both teams turned the ball over on their first possessions, Alabama got on the board first when quarterback John Parker Wilson scored from the one-yard line.
 The Tigers roared back, scoring touchdowns on their next two possessions to lead 14-7 at the end of the first quarter.
 In the second quarter, Alabama’s Rashad Johnson intercepted Jarrett Lee’s pass and raced 54 yards into the end zone to tie the game.